Bpeduru/osticket-prereqs/README.md

 </p>
 <p>
-Downloaded and installed all of the prerequisite files needed to run the ticketing software.
+Download and install all of the prerequisite files needed to run the ticketing software.
 </p>
 <br />